 Monee is a somewhat small village located in the state of Illinois.
 With a population of 5,082 people and two constituent neighborhoods, Monee is the 331st largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Monee is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Monee isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Monee are a mix of both white- and blue-collar jobs.
 Overall, Monee is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Monee who work in office and administrative support (10.99%), management occupations (10.91%), and sales jobs (8.50%).

 Even though Monee is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.